 Code Title Hours

-Select 18 hours of the e following: 18
+Select 9 hours of the following: 9

-ANSI 3543 Principles of Animal Nutrition

-ANSI 4843 Applications of Biotechnology in Animal Science

-BIOL 3023 General Genetics

 ENTO 3021 Postharvest, Structural, and Urban Arthropod Pests

 ENTO 3331 Insect Pests of Agronomic Crops

 ENTO 3421 Horticultural Insects

 ENTO 3461 Insects in Forest Ecosystems

 ENTO 4733 Insect Behavior and Chemical Ecology

 ENTO 4923 Applications of Biotechnology in Pest Management

 ENTO 4800 Entomology Practicum (3 hours)

+Select 9 hours of the following: 9

+ANSI 3543 Principles of Animal Nutrition

+ANSI 4843 Applications of Biotechnology in Animal Science

+BIOL 3023 General Genetics

 MICR 3033 Cell and Molecular Biology

 MICR 3253 Immunology

 MATH 2144 Calculus I (A)

 MATH 2153 Calculus II (A)

 MATH 2163 Calculus III

-PSYC 1113 Introductory Psychology (S)

-SOC 1113 Introductory Sociology (S)

-BIOL 3114 Vertebrate Zoology
+BIOL 3114 Vertebrate Morphology

 BIOL 3204 Physiology

 BIOL 3214 Human Anatomy

 BIOL 4104 General Parasitology

 BIOL 4113 Conservation Genetics

 BIOL 4134 Embryology

 BIOL 4215 Mammalian Physiology

 BIOL 4273 Environmental Physiology

 BIOL 4283 Endocrinology

 BIOL 4293 Behavioral Neuroendocrinology

-- A minimum of 40 semester credit hours and 100 grade points must be earned in courses numbered 3000 or above. - A 2.00 GPA or higher in upper-division hours.
+- A minimum of 40 semester credit hours and 100 grade points must be earned in courses numbered 3000 or above. - · A 2.00 GPA or higher in upper-division hours.

-- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours. - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2025.
+- At least: 60 hours at a four-year institution; 30 hours completed at OSU; 15 of the final 30 or 50% of the upper-division hours in the major field completed at OSU. - Limit of: one-half of major course requirements as transfer work; onefourth of hours earned by correspondence; 8 transfer correspondence hours - Students will be held responsible for degree requirements in effect at the time of matriculation and any changes that are made, so long as these changes do not result in semester credit hours being added or do not delay graduation. - Degrees that follow this plan must be completed by the end of Summer 2024.